silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 ---

 [^a]: The quoted passage appeared on the Facebook page *Suffering is my Hobby*.
 I have deliberately not linked to it: I could not establish whether that page wrote the passage or reposted it - text of this kind circulates across dozens of accounts without attribution - and I do not use Facebook, so I cannot verify what is on the page now or what it was when I read it.
 It is quoted here as a piece of popular writing that a lot of people recognised themselves in, not as a source.
-Nothing in this essay rests on it evidentially.
+Nothing above rests on it evidentially.

 [^b]: "All-or-nothing emotional tethering" is my phrase, not a construct in the literature.
 I could not find a peer-reviewed study measuring intensity or pacing of attachment specifically in autistic adults forming new friendships; searching on 14 August 2026 turned up a great deal of popular writing on "hyperfixating on a person" and no clinical cohort data.
 What Part 7 does is assemble the claim from components that *are* evidenced - monotropic attention [^25], the exclusivity and conflict pattern in autistic adolescent friendships [^53], hypersensitivity to inclusion following repeated exclusion [^34], rejection sensitivity [^39][^40], and elevated emotion dysregulation [^42][^43] - and then argue that they combine.
 The combination is my inference, and it should be read as one.
 The weakest join is between the friendship-structure work and the attentional model: those literatures measure different things and were never designed to meet, so a reader who accepts each of them separately is under no obligation to accept my splice of them.
 It would be a straightforward thing to test properly, and as far as I can tell nobody has.

 [^c]: Searched 14 August 2026 on PubMed and Google Scholar for peer-reviewed work treating a specific living person as the object of an autistic special interest - combinations of *special interest*, *circumscribed interest*, *restricted interest*, *hyperfixation* and *person*, *individual*, *friend*, *partner*.
 The taxonomies I found classify interests by topic, and while several list categories such as celebrities or fictional characters, I could not find one that treats a person known to the individual as a category, nor a non-forensic study measuring intensity or duration of person-directed interest.
 The forensic literature cited above is the closest available, and it is a poor substitute: it samples on outcome, so it can describe what the extreme looks like and cannot say anything about how common the ordinary version is.
 This looks to me like a genuine gap rather than a failure of searching, and it is an odd one, given how frequently autistic adults describe the experience.

 [^d]: I have not carried out a jurisdiction-by-jurisdiction legal survey and am not claiming one.
-What I am relying on is that autism sits inside the disability frameworks of the countries whose data this essay uses - the Australian figures in Part 2 come from a national disability survey, and equivalent classification applies across the United Kingdom, the European Union and the United States through their respective equality and disability legislation.
+What I am relying on is that autism sits inside the disability frameworks of the countries whose data these pages use - the Australian figures in Part 2 come from a national disability survey, and equivalent classification applies across the United Kingdom, the European Union and the United States through their respective equality and disability legislation.
 The status is not seriously contested anywhere I looked; what varies is the level of support attached to it, which is a different argument and not this one.

 [^1]: Milton, D., & Sims, T. (2016).
 How is a sense of well-being and belonging constructed in the accounts of autistic adults? *Disability & Society*, *31*(4), 520–534.
 [DOI: 10.1080/09687599.2016.1186529](https://doi.org/10.1080/09687599.2016.1186529)